thunderBiscuit/blog/posts/gpg-part1.md

 gpg: Can't check signature: No public key
 ```

-Notice that if you simply have the file but not the public key of the signator in your keyring, the `--verify` command will state that the signature could not be verified as valid.
+Notice that if we simply have the file but not the public key of the signator in your keyring, the `--verify` command will state that the signature could not be verified as valid.

-To validate the signature, you'll first have to import the public key of the signator on your GPG keyring (in this case let's assume your friend Morpheus just sent you his public key in ASCII-armor format—he knows how to export his key because he read Task 1 of this post), and the file is saved under `MorpheusPubKey.asc`.
+To validate the signature, we'll first have to import the public key of the signator on our GPG keyring (in this case let's assume your friend Morpheus just sent you his public key in ASCII-armor format—he knows how to export his key because he read Task 1 of this post), and the file is saved under `MorpheusPubKey.asc`.
 You can import his key in your keyring using

 ```bash
 $ gpg --import morpheusPubKey.asc